Parvati Devi (Ladakh politician)

-Rani Parvati Devi Deskit Wangmo (1 May 1934 – 5 November 2024) was an Indian royal and politician who was the Queen mother of Ladakh.
+Gyalmo Parvati Devi Deskit Wangmo (1 May 1934 – 5 November 2024), also known as Rani Parvati Devi, was an Indian royal and politician who was the Queen mother of Ladakh.
 She served as a member of the 6th Lok Sabha from 1977 to 1980.

 Early life

-Parvati was born on 1 May 1934 at the Khangsar Palace into the Royal House of Khangsar, the greatest royal house of Lahaul, presently part of Lahaul and Spiti district of Himachal Pradesh to Nyima Wangyal.
+Parvati was born on 1 May 1934 to Nyima Wangyal at the Khangsar Palace into the royal family of Khangsar in Lahaul, presently part of Lahaul and Spiti district of Himachal Pradesh.
 She received education up to fifth standard.

 Career

 Parvati Devi was known for her social work in Ladakh.
 In 1958 she became the Convener of Welfare Extension Project, Leh's Implementing Committee.

 For the 1977 Indian general election, the Indian National Congress (INC) made Devi its candidate for Ladakh constituency and its local coalition partner Jammu & Kashmir National Conference supported her.
 Only an independent candidate stood against her and she defeated him by a margin of 2,877 votes (polling 23,130 against his 20,253) to become the first woman MP from Ladakh.
 Devi and Begum Akbar Jehan Abdullah were the only Jammu & Kashmir women to win the 1977 election.
 The house couldn't complete its term of five years and in 1980 another election was held.
 This time National Conference fielded its candidate from Ladakh.

 She was the founder and president of Namgyal Institute of Research on Ladakhi Art and Culture (NIRLAC).